-(2) Debt service on the Existing Senior Bonds after the refunding of the Refunded Series 2010A Senior Bonds or the Refunded Series 2020D Senior Bonds.
+(2) Debt service on the Existing Senior Bonds after the refunding of the Refunded Senior Bonds.
+See "PLAN OF FINANCE AND RESTRUCTURING."
+For additional information regarding the debt service on the Existing Senior Bonds after the restructuring see Table 3-A.

-(3) Debt service on the Existing Subordinate Bonds after the refunding of the Refunded Series 2010B Subordinate Bonds.
+(3) Debt service on the Existing Subordinate Bonds after the refunding of the Refunded Subordinate Bonds.
+See "PLAN OF FINANCE AND RESTRUCTURING."
+For additional information regarding the debt service on the Existing Subordinate Bonds after the restructuring see Table 3-A.